only-frogs/token/README.md

 Gold Digger Token is a Solana, SPL 2022 Standard Token

-**Tokenomics**
+## Tokenomics

 Gold Digger Token ($GLDD) is a fungible token built on the Solana blockchain, designed specifically for meme enthusiasts and creators.
-As the native token of the Gold Digger platform´s and dApps, $GLDD plays a central role in incentivizing community engagement, fostering platform development, and driving long-term sustainability.
+As the native token of the Gold Digger platform and dApps, $GLDD plays a central role in incentivizing community engagement, fostering platform development, and driving long-term sustainability.

-**Gold Digger ($GLDD) Token Details:**
+### Details:

 **Token Name:** Gold Digger